paritytech/polkadot/roadmap/implementers-guide/src/node/validity/approvals.md

 ### Gossip

 Any validator could send their assignment notices and/or approval votes too early.
 We gossip the approval votes because they represent a major commitment by the validator.
-We delay gossiping the assignment notices until they agree with our local clock.
+We delay gossiping the assignment notices unless their delay tranche exceeds our local clock excessively.

 ### Future work